DavAug/PAM/README.md

 ## Reproduce results

-We prepaired two ways to reproduce our results.
+We prepaired two ways to reproduce our results: a non-programmer and a programmer way.

 ### The easy way (no programming knowledge required)

-You are welcome to rerun our scripts by clicking on the binder icon in the top right, once you opened the notebook links above.
-By clicking on the notebook links, nbviewer opens the notebooks and provides a link to binder in the top right corner of the website (binder has an icon with three circles).
-By clicking on the binder icon, a server is started for you and all dependencies for our scripts are installed automatically (this may take a couple seconds).
-Once this is done you can run our scripts in the browser to reproduce the results.
+You are welcome to re-run our scripts by clicking on the binder icon in the top right, once you have opened the notebook links above.
+By clicking on the notebook links, nbviewer renders the notebooks and provides a link to binder in the top right corner of the website (binder has an icon with three circles).
+By clicking on the binder icon, a server is started for you, and all dependencies for our scripts are installed automatically (this may take a couple seconds).
+Once this is done, you can run our scripts in the browser to reproduce the results.

 ### The more flexible way (requires some knowledge of programming)